StevenLGomez/Regency/sqlite/ScriptInventory.md

 **amountDue.py**

+   Creates CSV formatted list to be used for mail merge import.
    SELECT * FROM owner_mailing_export_v
    Last First OAddr OCity OST OZip Addr City St Zip Phone Email BuyDate AmountDue

 **expenseReport.py**

-   Outputs CSV of expense category totals for years 2004 - 2014
+   Outputs CSV of expense category totals

-**feeHistory.py**

-   Similar to exportReport.py, but uses fee table from sqlite DB.
+**PaymentHistoryLetter.py**

+   Creates letters for each lot disclosing history of fee payments for review by homeowners.

 **ownerReport.py**

-   TBD

-**transReport.py**

-   Outputs totals of all entered transactions, sorted by date.
-   Also, incomplete attempt at listing delinquent accounts.
+   Creates owner history chronology by lot #

+**PaymentHistory.py**

+   Similar to PaymentHistoryLetter.py, except does not format into page per lot for printing.

 Deprecated Scripts
 ------------------